johndba/bitshares-wallet/README.md

 BitShares itself is not a company, it’s a Decentralized Autonomous Community (DAC) of friendly FinTech people of all ages wanting freemarket solutions to secure life, liberty and property for all.
 BitShares software uses the Delegated Proof Of Stake (DPOS) consensus protocol which cannot be blocked, taken down or centralized by asic or quantum computing hardware.

-Send any amount.. anywhere.. for just a few cents.. and in only 3 seconds!

 * Works with all Smartcoin enabled Point Of Sale (POS) systems at merchants worldwide
 * Absolute Security; BitShares blockchain based, End-to-End Encryption, BrainKey, multi-signature account permissions, auto-encrypted Backups, auto-close, auto-timeout and PIN verifications